zdeveloper/react-datastream/README.md

 * Easy to use and integrate
 * No boilerplate
-* minimal react code changes
+* Minimal react code changes
 * Magic

 # How it works!